okurz/SUSE_QE_Tools_overview_2022-09/slides.md

 <small>

-* More products, more users, more instances: We suffer from our own success :)
-* Hardware-related administration work hinders software development
-* The new SUSE IT ticket system adds multiple obstacles
+* The new SUSE IT ticket system adds multiple obstacles (but situation has improved)
+* Unclear commitment of personell

 </small>